Towards Weaker Variance Assumptions for Stochastic Optimization: Introduction

 We show that the classical assumption \eqref{eq: bg} is more general in the sense that it is implied by \eqref{eq: abc}.
 This claim follows from smoothness of $f$ in the \emph{unconstrained} case, since we have

 where the first inequality is the \emph{descent lemma} (see, e.g., \cite[Lemma 1.2.3]{nesterov2018lectures}) applied at $\bx$ and $\bx^\star$ and the second is Lipschitzness of $\nabla f$ since $\nabla f(\bx^\star) = 0$.
-(The same implication holds in the additively composite case, which we do not discuss further, for the sake of simplicity.)
+(The same implication holds in the constrained case \eqref{eq:proto} or the additively composite case, which we do not discuss further, for the sake of simplicity.)

 Although the main advantage of \eqref{eq: bg} is that it can be applied readily to constrained problems and min-max optimization, we describe a natural example in the unconstrained case $X = \R^d$ where \eqref{eq: bg} holds but \eqref{eq: abc} does not. \begin{example} Consider the objective $f(\bx) = \frac{1}{2d}\langle \bx, Q\bx \rangle + \langle \bc, \bx \rangle$, with a symmetric positive semidefinite matrix $Q\in \R^{d\times d}$ and $\bc\in\R^{d}$, and the stochastic gradient oracle